 Since the brand launched, Dr. Craft has received a multitude of press features from the likes of the BBC, The Telegraph, and many more.

 Formulated with Expert Knowledge

-Dr. Richard Blackburn is Co-Founder & Director of Dr. Craft Cosmetics and it's parent company, Keracol Limited.
-He is also Associate Professor in Coloration Technology and Head of the Sustainable Materials Research Group at The University of Leeds.
-He has significant experience of large industry-academia collaborative research and his technical expertise includes natural products chemistry, and colour chemistry.
-He has published over 80 peer-reviewed journal articles, 3 books, and is an inventor on 14 granted international patents, and he has successfully supervised over 30 PhD students.
+Professor Richard Blackburn is Co-Founder & Director of Dr. Craft Cosmetics and its parent company, Keracol Limited.
+He is also Professor of Sustainable Materials at The University of Leeds where he heads the Sustainable Materials Research Group.
+He has significant experience of large industry-academia collaborative research and his technical expertise includes natural products chemistry and colour chemistry.
+He has published over 80 peer-reviewed journal articles, 3 books, and is an inventor on 14 granted international patents.
+He has successfully supervised over 30 PhD students.
 In 2018 he was co-chair of the American Chemical Society’s Green Chemistry and Engineering Conference, the seminal Green Chemistry conference in the world.

 Professor Chris Rayner

 Professor Chris Rayner is Co-Founder & Director of Dr. Craft Cosmetics and its parent company, Keracol Limited.
 He is Professor of Organic Chemistry at The University of Leeds, with over 30 years’ experience in the chemistry of natural products, including their synthesis, isolation and characterisation.
 He is the author of over 100 publications, review articles and patents, and his current research interests focus on two main areas, specifically the extraction and utilisation of natural products in consumer and biomedical applications, and the development of new chemistry involving CO2.
 He is also Founder Director of C-Capture Ltd. which is working to mitigate climate change through large scale deployment of its new CO2 capture technology.